 Our Michigan Day Trip concludes in historic Frankenmuth.
 This town was founded by German settlers in 1845 and has kept so much of its original Deutsche character that its nickname is “Little Bavaria”.

-Today the town is internationally known for its home-style chicken dinners from the Bavarian Inn or Zehnder’s and the Bronner’s Christmas Wonderland that promotes itself as the “World’s Largest Christmas Store”.
+Today the town is internationally known for its home-style chicken dinners from the Bavarian Inn or Zehnder’s and the Bronner’s Christmas Wonderland, which promotes itself as the “World’s Largest Christmas Store.”

-This 239 foot covered bridge spans over the Cass River in Frankenmuth was built in 1980 to connect the Bavarian Inn restaurant to the Bavarian Inn Lodge and waterpark.
+This 239-foot covered bridge spans over the Cass River in Frankenmuth and was built in 1980 to connect the Bavarian Inn restaurant to the Bavarian Inn Lodge and waterpark.
 It’s one of Michigan’s long-covered wooden bridges, and you can actually drive across it.
 The Langley Covered Bridge in southwest Michigan is longer at 282 feet.

-We hope you have enjoyed this extensive fun day trip around Michigan’s Thumb.
+We hope you enjoyed this extensive day trip around Michigan’s Thumb.
 If you encounter something noteworthy that we should include in an update, please drop us a note on our About page.

 More Amazing Travel, History, and Stories – Day Trips In Michigan